bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chaplygin.md

 **Sergei  Chaplygin** was a Russian physicist and mathematician who did important work in hydrodynamics and aerodynamics.

 ### Mathematical Profile (Excerpt):
-* His mother was keen for Sergei Alekseevich to have an education so, when he was eight years old, she hired a tutor to bring his education up to the standard required for taking the entrance examinations to the preparatory classes.
-* As we have indicated, the family were poor so they would have had great difficulty paying Sergei Alekseevich's school fees.
 * Sergei Alekseevich has a great future.
 * In the autumn of that year, at age seventeen, Chaplygin packed a small suitcase and, with 200 rubles in his pocket, set off from Voronezh to Moscow to begin his university studies of mathematics.
 * At the University of Moscow Chaplygin studied in the Physics and Mathematics Faculty and, for the first two years, he concentrated exclusively on mathematics courses.